TeamHeka/medkit/docs/examples/spacy_io.md

 #  Spacy adds entities, here we add a span 'SECTION' as an example
 spacy_doc.spans["SECTION"] = [SpacySpan(spacy_doc, 0, 2, "header")]

+# Adding a custom attribute in spacy
+# We could add information to the entity 'LOC' for example
+# In spacy, we need to set the extension before change its value
+if not SpacySpan.has_extension("country"):
+  SpacySpan.set_extension("country", default=None)

+# add the country in the 'LOC' entity
+for e in spacy_doc.ents:
+  if e.label_ == 'LOC':
+    e._.set("country", 'France')
 ```

 **Description of the spacy document**